Heads of Agreement (1981): Background

-Much of the period between 1940 and 1981 saw Guatemala assert its claim over and over again, occasionally even threatening to invade, but backing down at the sight of UK military reinforcements.
-Several attempts to mediate the dispute went awry due to concerns on both sides of the border.
+Guatemala asserted its claim repeatedly in the period between 1940 and 1981, occasionally threatening to invade, but backing down when faced with UK military reinforcements.
+Several attempts to mediate the dispute failed.
 Meanwhile, people of Guatemalan descent were settling in Belize, both legally and illegally.

-Beginning in 1975, the dispute was publicized at the United Nations.
-The UN general assembly voted in successive years from 1975 to 1981 to affirm the sovereignty of Belize and called on the UK and Guatemala to reach a compromise and grant Belize independence before the end of the next GA session in 1981.
+Beginning in 1975, the dispute was discussed at the United Nations.
+The UN general assembly voted in 1980 to affirm the sovereignty of Belize and called on the UK and Guatemala to reach a compromise and grant Belize independence before the end of the next GA session in 1981.